Efficient Tensor Completion Algorithms for Highly Oscillatory Operators: Tensor Completion with Butterfly Decomposition

 \subsection{Optimization for Tensor Completion of Butterfly Matrices}

-The proposed ALS and ADAM optimization methods for butterfly completion are described in this subsection.
-We focus on the explanation of the ALS algorithm and its complexity analysis, and briefly summarize the ADAM algorithm as many computational kernels are shared between them.
+The proposed ALS, ADAM and ADF optimization methods for butterfly completion are described in this subsection.
+We focus on the explanation of the ALS algorithm and its complexity analysis, and briefly summarize the ADAM and ADF algorithms as many computational kernels are shared between them.